 Experienced Los Angeles Extradition Attorneys

-extradition to another state.
-We have successfully negotiated the release
+another state.
+We have successfully negotiated the release from custody

-from custody of many of our clients awaiting extradition.
-With more than
+of many of our clients awaiting extradition.
+With more than 50 years of combined

 Contact a Los Angeles extradition lawyer at our firm for a consultation.